What is EMDR?

 EMDR stands for Eye Movement and Desensitisation Reprocessing.
 It was developed by American Psychologist Francine Shapiro in the late 1980s.

 The aim of EMDR therapy is to relieve your psychological distress and the physical symptoms associated with it.
 This may involve working with traumatic memories or, anticipatory anxiety, such as phobias.
 EMDR uses eye movements or other bilateral stimulation (ie touch or sound) to reduce or eliminate the intensity of disturbing thoughts and/or bodily sensations related to past trauma or anticipated trauma.

 In the UK it is recommended in the National Institute for Clinical Excellence (NICE) guidelines for post traumatic stress disorder (PTSD) and more information can be found here:

 Sometimes clients ask if EMDR is a form of hypnosis because it uses eye movements.
 However, it is NOT hypnosis as during therapy you will be fully alert and in control, being able to stop the therapy at any time you choose to.
 EMDR cannot be done against your will.

 Exactly how EMDR works is uncertain but a number of controlled studies have consistently reported improvements with clients’ anxiety symptoms after treatment.
 One suggestion is that EMDR appears to be similar to what occurs during REM (Rapid Eye Movement) sleep.

 Traumatic events can be stored as if they are still a current threat because the brain has not fully processed them as belonging in the past.
-EMDR therapy aids the reprocessing of such disturbing memories so the client no longer relives the unpleasant symptoms such as flashbacks or palpitations attached to the original event.
+EMDR therapy aids the reprocessing of such disturbing memories so you no longer relive the unpleasant symptoms such as flashbacks, or palpitations, attached to the original event.